 Incorporate QR Codes into your usual holiday fundraising plan

-We all know, when the holidays roll around, the Salvation Army bell ringers will be at a store near you, raising money for those in need.
+We all know, that when the holidays roll around, the Salvation Army bell ringers will be at a store near you, raising money for those in need.
 This year, the classic Red Kettle Campaign has gone virtual in many states, using QR codes to allow for contactless donations.
 They still have the little red bucket, it’s just a 2020 version with QR codes that donors and passersby can scan easily with their phones.
-Perhaps your organization typically has a holiday 5K (turkey trot, anyone?) that’s gone virtual this year.
-Add a QR code to your runners’ bibs that links to your fundraising page.
+Perhaps your organization typically has a holiday 5K (turkey-trot, anyone?) that’s gone virtual this year.
+Add a QR code to your runners’ bibs that link to your fundraising page.
 That way, runners can get their neighbors involved and possibly recruit new donors while jogging through the neighborhood!

 Think strategically: are QR codes something you can incorporate into your normal holiday fundraising plan in a fun and creative way?